textbook/textbook.github.io/content/development/js-tdd-e2e.md

 This looks quite a lot like the end-to-end and integration tests, but with a more limited scope - we only care that the user input is taken correctly, not that the appropriate winner is determined.
 This is part of the process of _decomposing_ the problem into smaller (and easier-to-solve) pieces, which is the reason I think starting with the end-to-end tests makes sense.

-It also introduces a Jest _"mock function"_, a [test double] we can pass to the `Form` component in place of a real function.
+It also introduces a Jest _"mock function"_, a [test double] we can pass to the `Form` component in place of a real function prop.
 The expectation here is that this mock function gets called with the appropriate values, as this is how the data will be passed up to the `App` component.

 Again this gives us an opportunity to talk about the API details of the component before it even exists.
 Perhaps it should return an object `{ left, right }` instead of an array `[left, right]`?
 Is `onSubmit` the best name for the prop?
 It's easier to have these discussions when changing the API is a matter of changing your mind rather than changing the code.